It's a New Day in Public Health.

 ■Soil suction systems must vent at least 10 feet above the ground and away from windows, doors, or other openings.

-■The exhaust fan must be located in an unlivable area (in an unoccupied attic, or if outside must be for exterior use).
+■The exhaust fan must be located in an unlivable area (in an unoccupied attic, or if outside must be a for exterior use fan).

-■A warning device must be visible in order to alert owner if system stops working properly.
+■A warning device must be visible or audible in order to alert owner if system stops working properly.

 ■A follow up test must be done by an independent contractor no earlier than 24 hours after the mitigation system is installed.

-Ultimately, you want the average annual radon level to be below 4 pCi/l.
+Ultimately, you want the average annual radon level to be as low as reasonably achievable, and at least below 4 pCi/l.
 Additional follow-up testing should be conducted after every mitigation to determine if the radon levels were sufficiently reduced or if the system has to be modified by the mitigator.
+Sometimes the mitigator may have to come 2 or 3 times to ensure the system achieves sufficient radon reduction.

 I recently moved, and discovered that there is a Radon Reduction System installed, but it doesn't seem to be functioning.
 Can you explain this?.
 Are there any statutes in effect regarding Radon and rental units?

 Radon mitigation systems can be passive (do not use power) or active.
 It may be likely that your system has a fan that is not functioning.
 The only way to know the current radon levels in your home is to test.
-If you determine the levels to be high contact a mitigation company to check your radon fan.
+If you determine the levels to be high contact a mitigation company to check your radon fan and the entire system.
 The Florida Statutes (404.056) require the following disclosure: NOTIFICATION ON REAL ESTATE DOCUMENTS.--Notification shall be provided on at least one document, form, or application executed at the time of, or prior to, contract for sale and purchase of any building or execution of a rental agreement for any building.
 Such notification shall contain the following language: "RADON GAS: Radon is a naturally occurring radioactive gas that, when it has accumulated in a building in sufficient quantities, may present health risks to persons who are exposed to it over time.
-Levels of radon that exceed federal and state guidelines have been found in buildings in Florida.
-Additional information regarding radon and radon testing may be obtained from your county health department."
+Levels of radon that exceed federal and state guidelines have been found in buildings in Florida."

 Back to the Top